niemand108/kernel/kernel2.6/lock_kernel/README.md

 This module lock completly the kernel for seconds.

 This module is valid for the 2.6 kernel.
+All compiler optimizations are disabled.

 Steps to test the module:
   1. make